Anna Christina Connelly is teacher and writer. She is interested in union and wellbeing issues.

 I have interviewed teaching assistants (TA’s) from around the country with many describing how the role has become increasingly demanding resulting in a negative impact on their health and wellbeing.

 Teaching assistants often work closely with the most challenging of pupils.
 Constantly dealing with sometimes extreme pupil behaviour proves to be very stressful for many.

 Jayne, a teaching assistant from Newcastle explains: “When I was working supporting an individual child 1 to1 all day it actually made me ill.
 The child had extreme behavioural problems.
 He’d cause trouble in the class, crawling around and hitting himself and once, he went for a pair of scissors to do himself harm.
 He then turned on me and said ‘I’m telling on you, you hit me!’”

 Jayne describes how stressed this made her feel: “this experience scared me, making me worry that if he had said the same thing at home, or to someone else in the school, he might have been believed over me and I could have lost my job or even worse, my children.”
 Eventually, this kind of experience began to impact Jayne’s health: “When I get stressed, I start to suffer from dermatitis, and on this occasion I couldn’t eat or sleep with worry.
 I got really run down and was extremely emotional.”

 Catherine, a teaching assistant from Nottingham, said, “I was employed to work outside of the classroom , one on one, with a boy awaiting a place at exclusion unit.
-Two TA’s had already refused to work with him anymore because the stress his day long poor behaviour had caused them, ultimately affecting their health.
+Two TA’s had already refused to work with him anymore because of the stress his day long poor behaviour had caused them, ultimately affecting their health.
 After a month of working with him, I understood why and felt the same way too.”